gem/oq-engine/doc/engine/Installing-OQ-Lite-on-Windows.md

 # Running OpenQuake Engine Lite on Windows
 This page describes the steps necessary to run the development version of the OpenQuake Engine Lite (**oq-lite**), **oq-hazardlib** and **oq-risklib** on Windows.
 Installation on Windows is still experimental and provided 'as it is' with no warranty.

 The supported way is using MiniGW and [Python(X,Y)](https://python-xy.github.io/) 2.7.9 on Windows 7 to 10.
-Python(X,Y) 2.7.10 is currently unsupported since it's unable to compile the hazardlib speedups.
+Python(X,Y) 2.7.10 is currently unsupported since it's unable to compile the Hazardlib speedups.

 ## Install primary dependencies
 First of all you need to have GIT installed.
 It can be downloaded from the [official GIT website](https://git-scm.com/download).